 If the other driver’s insurer seeks to take a statement from you, you have the right to refuse, and I suggest that you do so.
 You can simply tell them that you would like to speak with an attorney before you give any statement.

 Do you need an attorney?
 When you have a simple car accident and minor injuries, I typically advise clients that they do not need an attorney.
 Be mindful that the other driver’s insurer will want documentation of medical expenses and lost wages.
 Also, note that you may have to reimburse your insurer for any medical bills that it paid.
 This is called subrogation.
 Some clients would prefer to have an attorney handle their case in order to avoid the hassle of dealing with documenting the damages and resolving the subrogation claim.
-In my opinion, a personal injury attorney is absolutely necessary if you suffer any serious personal injury or if the cause of the accident is contested.
+In my opinion, a personal injury attorney, like a car accident lawyer in Cleveland OH, is absolutely necessary if you suffer any serious personal injury or if the cause of the accident is contested.

 People interested in learning more about our firm’s legal services, including medical malpractice in Ohio, may ask questions or send us information about a particular case by phone or email.
 There is no charge for contacting us regarding your inquiry.
 A member of our medical-legal team will respond within 24 hours.